janscience/Teensy_Amp/R5.0/README.md

   Because of the common mode rejection (see below) non-inverting amplifiers are the only possibility.
 - gain=1+R5/R4.
 For changing gain change R5.
-  For R4=10k and R5=100k we get a x11 gain.
+  For R4=1k and R5=10k we get a x11 gain.
-  For R4=10k and R5=10k we get a x2 gain.
+  For R4=1k and R5=1k we get a x2 gain.
-  TODO: check step responses for smaller resistances (1k), and compare with data sheet.
+  Smaller or larger R4 (and likewise R5) result in (slightly) worse (ringing) step responses.
 - In single-ended mode (S1 connected to MONO) we measure SIGi and thus get an approximated monopolar measurement.
 - This does not reject the common mode, mean(SIGi), which might be a problem